morteza/bootstrap-rtl/README.md

 ---

-***Note: Hopefully, they will add rtl support to the next major release of bootstrap, so this project will be absolete.
+***Note: Hopefully, they will add rtl support to the next major release of bootstrap, so this project will be obsolete.
 However, it's going to be updated for the next 3.x releases.***

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.